-From its stunning lobby to the sweeping views of Victoria Harbour and Hong Kong Island, the Peninsula’s original building dates back to 1928 and stands just 6 floors high.
-The 27 storey tower was added a decade ago to offer stunning harbour view guest rooms, mimicking the rooms of the original building.
+From its stunning lobby to the sweeping views of Victoria Harbour and Hong Kong Island, the Peninsula’s original building dates back to 1928 and stands just six floors high.
+The 27 storey tower was added a decade ago to offer stunning harbor view guest rooms, mimicking the rooms of the original building.

 Felix Restaurant and Wine Bar dominates the top two floors, whilst the lobby is the place to be seen for afternoon tea.
 Other restaurants serve Japanese, Chinese, French and even Swiss cuisine in a chalet style setting.
 Designer boutiques are housed on the fringes of the hotel, a paradise for shoppers, and the spa and pool area are a great place to relax after all that retail therapy.
 The Peninsula will seduce you with its old-world charm and modern conveniences.

 The Peninsula Hong Kong has 300 rooms and suites with City or Harbour Views.
 Both the classic rooms in the original building and the newer harbor view rooms in the tower offer smart, elegant and comfortable accommodation with fingertip controls, plasma screen TVs and cool white marble bathrooms.
 Superior Rooms and the more spacious Deluxe & Deluxe Courtyard Rooms are located in the original building and the Grand Deluxe Kowloon View Rooms are in the lower floors (17-27) of the new tower.
 For those wanting a classic view over Hong Kong Harbour and across to the cityscape of the island, the Grand Deluxe Harbour view Rooms offer spectacular vistas.
 Superior and Deluxe Suites are in the original building and have the luxury of separate sitting/dining rooms and most of the other suites are located in the tower with the added benefit of that iconic skyline.